CLIMATE SMART MISSOULA

 Picture

 In 2021, the Montana Legislature enabled PACE, and Missoula County has now adopted the program!
-This is a great new financing option for commercial and nonprofit entities.
+This is a great new financing option for commercial and nonprofit entities, for larger projects (typically $75k +) including solar, electrification and energy efficiency.
 Head here for more information: lastbestpace.com

 The PSC is an elected body of 5 commissioners from districts across the state, charged with, among other things, oversight of Montana's state-sanctioned monopoly energy utilities (in Missoula, NorthWestern Energy).